 Four silly similes as light as a feather

 Sitting in the hot sun and basking all together.

 Three silly similes, much slower than a snail,

 Two very silly similes, as pure as driven snow,

 Said: Only two more verses and can we both then go?

-Was eaten by a great big bird who was searching for a meal.
+Was eaten by a great big bird that was searching for a meal.

 Copyright on all my poems

-This poem was chosen by teachers and children in many schools across West Yorkshire as one of 344 poems which were published in 2010.
+This poem was chosen by teachers and children in many schools across West Yorkshire as one of almost 400 poems which were published in 2010.